WAT-ai/F25-Zero-to-ML-Workshops/SetupVSCode.md

 _Let's setup the tools we need to access python_

 ## Overview
 Before we dive into Python programming in Workshop 3, let's set up a professional development environment.
-We'll install Python, pip (Python's package manager), VS Code (a powerful code editor), and some helpful extensions that will make your coding experience much smoother.
+We'll install VS Code (a powerful code editor) and some helpful extensions that will make your coding experience much smoother.

 **Don't worry if this feels like a lot of setup** - once it's done, you'll have a development environment that professional programmers use every day! 🐍

 ## What We'll Install

-- **Python**: The programming language itself
-- **pip**: Python's package manager (for installing libraries)
 - **VS Code**: A powerful, free code editor with lots of helpful features
 - **VS Code Extensions**: Add-ons that make coding easier and more enjoyable